General

 For example, a newer mailbox and domain can't send nearly as many emails as a warmed-up domain and mailbox.

-Every email provider offers various email sending limits based on their capacity, subscription plans and other features.
+Every email provider offers various email sending limits based on their capacity, subscription plans, and other features.

-It's important to note many email provider software will consider any contact being CC'd or BCC'd on an email as a separate message and recipient.
+It's important to note that many email provider software will consider any contact being CC'd or BCC'd on an email as a separate message and recipient.

 Here's a look at some sending limits of the most popular inbox providers: